canmogol/dbc-ejb/README.md

 # dbc-ejb
-Design by Contract implementation with EJB
+Design by Contract implementation for EJB